-SA Opjective Score Supporting Information The proposed development would situate new residents within an existing residential community.
-Uncertainty 5 Community Cohesion + Key reasons: The proposed development would situate new residents within an existing residential community.
-These residents would be within 500m of various community facilities, including shops, public houses and parks. + LT M Relevant (CS7: Quality of Design; 6 Access ++ OM Policies Key reasons: Site is within 400m of multiple bus stops on the B5261.
+SA Objective Initial Score Residual Score Timing Uncertainty 5 Community Cohesion + Key reasons: The proposed development would situate new residents within an existing residential community.
+These residents would be within 500m of various community facilities, including shops, public houses and parks. + LT M Relevant CS Policies CS7: Quality of Design; 6 6 Access ++ OM Policies Key reasons: Site is within 400m of multiple bus stops on the B5261.
 Blackpool Pleasure Beach Railway Station is 2km west.
 The site potentially has some limited access in its current condition, only being accessible via Rough Heys Lane, although in line with CS policies it is expected that appropriate accessibility would be provided before prior to the development proceeding.
-It is expected that new homes here would be suitable for pedestrian/cycling access and residents would only have short distances to travel to access key services, amenities and spaces. ++ LT M Relevant CS Policies CS5: Connectivity; CS7: Quality of Design; CS11: Planning Obligations; CS27: South Blackpool Transport and Connectivity Relevant DM Policies DM41: Transport Requirements for New Development 7 Economic Growth conomic The proposed development would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing towards greater economic competitiveness.
-LT M Relevant 0 CS Policies Relevant D DM Policies 0 Sustainable 0 Key reasons: The proposed for residential development on a greenfield site would be unlikely to have a discernible effect on visual amenity or tourism.
-0 LT 8 Tourism Relevant C CS Policies CS3: Economic Development and Growth; CS24 South Blackpool Employment Growth LI M Relevant D DM Policies DM8: Blackpool Airport Enterprise Zone 9 Economic + Key reasons: The proposed residential development is within 500m of the nearest centre.
-New residents would be likely to have sustainable access to jobs via all modes of transport. + LT M Inclusion Relevant CS Policies Relevant DM Policies DM8: Blackpool Airport Enterprise Zone
+It is expected that new homes here would be suitable for pedestrian/cycling access and residents would only have short distances to travel to access key services, amenities and spaces. ++ LT M Relevant CS Po Connectivity Relevant D DM Policies DM41: Transport Requirements for New Development 7 Economic Growth conomic Key reasons: The proposed development would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing towards greater economic competitiveness. + LT M Relevant 0 CS Policies CS3: Economic Development and Growth Relevant D DM Policies 0 Sustainable 0 Key reasons: The proposed for residential development on a greenfield site would be unlikely to have a discernible effect on visual amenity or tourism.
+0 LT 8 Tourism Relevant C CS Policies CS3: Economic Development and Growth; CS24 South Blackpool Employment Growth LI M Relevant DM Policies DM Policies DM8: Blackpool Airport Enterprise Zone 9 Economic + Key reasons: The proposed residential development is within 500m of the nearest centre.
+New residents would be likely to have sustainable access to jobs via all modes of transport. + LT M Inclusion Relevant 0 CS27: South Blackpool Transport and Connectivity Relevant DM Policies M8: Blackpool Airport Enterprise Zone